weigcdsb/GBLM_SMOOTH/README.md

 # GBLM-SMOOTH
 GBLM-SMOOTH is a model, implemented in MATLAB, that can track long-term and short-term synaptic plasticity simultaneously.
-This repository contains **four** folders
+This repository contains **four** folders.

 ## 1. "core"
 **Three** sub-folders are included:

-**(i) "diagnose"**: tools to evaluate fitting
+**(i) "diagnose"**: tools to evaluate fitting.
 **(ii) "modelFit"**: implementation of the model.
 The basic model (without tuning **_Q_** in adaptive smoothing) starts from **smooth_gblm.m**.
 The **_Q_**-tuned versions are generally called **tune_smooth_gblm_xd_xxxx.m**. "xd"" means whether it is 2D optimization or 1D approximation.
 The last four letters denote optimization methods, i.e. "_grad" for gradient descent and "_grid" for grid search.
 **(iii) "simulation"**: code for generating neural spikes.